-- Bake for 70-90 minutes with the lid on, depending on the size of the chicken.
-If the chicken is on the smaller end, bake for 70, for chickens close to 5lbs, bake for 90 minutes.
+- Cook for 60-90 minutes with the lid on, depending on the size of the chicken.
+If the chicken is on the smaller end, cook for 60, for chickens close to 5lbs, bake for 90 minutes.

-- Remove the chicken from the dutch oven to a plate and serve!
+- Remove the chicken from the dutch oven to a plate, cool for 5 minutes, and then serve.
 You can also serve directly in the dutch oven if you have a sturdy heatproof trivet for your kitchen table.

-A good way to make sure you don’t over bake your chicken is to check the internal temperature.
-The finished whole chicken needs to have an internal temperature of 185F.
-For the covered portion of the baking, you can remove the chicken from the oven once it reaches 165F and then return to the oven uncovered for the remaining baking time.
+Internal temperature: A good way to make sure you don’t over bake your chicken is to check the internal temperature.
+The finished whole chicken needs to have an minimum temperature of 185ºF (individual pieces must reach 165ºF)..

 Nutrition information is an estimate only.